 1.6.
-Application of the co-investment criteria
+Guidelines on the consistent application of the co-investment criteria

-According to the EECC (Article 76), undertakings which have been designated as having significant market power in one or several relevant markets in accordance with Article 67 of the EECC may offer commitments in accordance with the procedure set out in Article 79 and subject to a series of conditions to open the deployment of a new very high capacity network that consists of optical fibre elements up to the end-user premises or base station, to co-investment.
-For example, co-investment can consist of co-ownership or long-term risk sharing through co-financing or through purchase agreements giving rise to specific rights of a structural character by other providers of electronic communications networks and/or services.
+According to the EECC (Article 76), undertakings which have been designated as having significant market power in one or several relevant markets in accordance with Article 67 of the EECC may offer commitments, in accordance with the procedure set out in Article 79 and subject to a series of conditions, to open the deployment of a new very high capacity network that consists of optical fibre elements up to the end-user premises or base station, to co-investment.
+Co-investment may take the form of co-ownership or long-term risk sharing through co-financing or through purchase agreements giving rise to specific rights of a structural character by other providers of electronic communications networks and/or services.

-When NRAs assess these proposed commitments, they shall determine whether the offer to co-invest meets the specific cumulative conditions set in Article 76(1), in order to decide not to impose any additional obligations pursuant to Article 68 as regards the parts of the new very high capacity network that are subject to the commitments (if at least one potential co-investor has entered into a co-investment agreement with the operator designated with significant market power).
-Therefore, the objective of this project is for BEREC to publish guidelines to foster the consistent application by NRAs of the criteria set out in Article 76(1) of the EECC4.
+NRAs are required to assess whether the offer to co-invest complies cumulatively with a minimum set of conditions outlined in Article 76(1) paragraphs (a) to (e), in order to decide whether or not to impose any additional obligations pursuant to Article 67 and Article 68.
+Therefore, the objective of this project is for BEREC to publish guidelines to foster the consistent application by NRAs of the criteria set out in Article 76(1) of the EECC5.